 the latest episode of The Flash, but this week we're doing something a little different.
 This is the week the show crosses over with Arrow, so our usual Pointed Commentary recapper, Matt Wilson, will take a look at this one emerald archer style!

 This week, Barry gets possessed by the underwhelming powers of the Rainbow Raider, Arrow shows up and is as big a jerk as ever, and the dialogue gets meta as all get out.

 Welcome to the latest episode of ComicsAlliance Presents “Kate or Die,” a series of exclusive comic strips created by one of our favorite cartoonists, Kate Leth!
-In this episode, Kate creates an interactive tool to help determine your costume for Halloween next month.
-Simply download the PDF, cut it out and roll.
-You're welcome.
+In this episode, Kate takes on the hype surrounding the 88 seconds we've seen of Star Wars: The Force Awakens.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.

 *Please note that your points, prizes and activities will not be shared between programs within our VIP network.